- Leads to qualification: Master of Music in Performance.

 Attachment 1: Instruction organisation and practical guidelines

-Artist Diploma - Master’s candidates must have a study coordinator with overall responsibility for monitoring area of study and for the students’ individualised course plans and progression.
+Artist Diploma - Master’s candidates must have a programme leader with overall responsibility for monitoring area of study and for the students’ individualised course plans and progression.
 A teachers’ team with overall responsibility may be established for the individual specialisations.
-The study coordinator/teachers’ team organises two achievement reviews with each student, normally at the beginning of the second and fourth semesters of studies.
+The programme leader/teachers’ team organises two achievement reviews with each student, normally at the beginning of the second and fourth semesters of studies.
 The achievement reviews may address topics such as the students’ goals and plans for the Master’s degree programme, their study progression and their thoughts about professional life following completion of studies.
 An overview of expected completion dates for course requirements and final assessment for the various specialisations has been drawn up.

 Attachment 2: Overview of the various course requirements and final assessment.